-Ferries run across the Mersey from the Pier Head in Liverpool Docks to Woodside in Birkenhead and Seacombe in Wallasey on the Wirral peninsular .
-Ferries run daily with the ferry terminals being served by public transport and access to parking.
+Ferries run across the Mersey from the Pier head in Liverpool Docks to Woodside in Birkenhead and Seacombe in Wallasey on the Wirral peninsular.
+Ferries run daily with the ferry terminals being served by public transport and the Merseyrail network as well as having access to parking.
 There are both direct services and a tourist service (River Explorer).
-Ferries also leave Liverpool and Birkenhead for other National destinations, the busiest of these being crossings to Ireland (to Dublin and Belfast) and Douglas on the Isle of Man.
+Ferries also leave Liverpool and Birkenhead for other National destinations, the busiest of these being crossings to Ireland, to Dublin and Belfast, and Douglas on the Isle of Man.